vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 the CLI user:

 ****EULA Prompt**** :
-The Tanzu CLI prompts the user to review and agree to the VMware General terms.
+The Tanzu CLI prompts the user to review and agree to the VMware General Terms.
 Agreeing to the terms is a prerequisite to being able to install or update plugins available in the default central plugin repository.

+Note: to review the Terms and decide again on the acceptance, this same prompt can also be explicitly invoked with `tanzu config eula show`.

 ****Customer Experience Improvement Program (CEIP) Prompt**** :
 The Tanzu CLI prompts the user to accept participation in CEIP or not.